 Download your memories

 Your memories of a trip are still fresh, so if you haven’t already been recording your memories during your trip, take that first day back or the closest weekend to do a little trip spring cleaning.
-Anything that includes
+For me, that covers anything from:

 - Downloading all my pictures into my computer